Bill (1981 film)

-Premise
+Plot

 Bill is a man with an intellectual disability in his 60s.
 He ventures out into the world for the first time after spending most of his life at Grandville, a dreary inner city institution in Minneapolis, Minnesota, since age seven (when his mother sent him there).
 Bill is taken in by a kind family and learns what it means to love for the first time in his life.